Why Ride Here?

 Visit other local attractions

-The Mountain to Sea Cycle Trail is close to many other major central North Island attractions, including the National Army Museum in Waiouru, Taupo’s geothermal resorts, Forgotten World Adventures rail-carting, and Whanganui’s art galleries.
+The Mountain to Sea - Nga Ara Tuhono cycle trails are close to many other major central North Island attractions, including the National Army Museum in Waiouru, Taupo’s geothermal resorts, Forgotten World Adventures rail-carting, and Whanganui’s art galleries.
 There are also hidden glow worm dells if you know who to ask!

 Enjoy a fun, hassle-free holiday